 (CS526: DIVA) Data Interaction - Visual Analytics and (CS543: MSR) Massive Data Storage and Retrieval.

 Projects can be chosen from an evolving Capstone Faculty Project List or can be submitted for Approval by the Capstone Faculty Committee. *Projects will be judged by a faculty panel and interested industry sponsors.

 Guiding evaluation principles will be: the “value” of the extracted information from the chosen data set, the methods and models used, and the final application Interactivity.

 Phase 2(FUN Project Selection - Week 3).
 During week 3, each student will present to the class and faculty a project conceptualization with a feasible plan of completion.
-One third of the projects will be selected for continuation.
+A subset of the projects will be selected for continuation.
 Those students whose projects get selected will become the project leaders.
 Student Leaders will select two non-leader partners that are willing to commit to the successful project completion.
 Faculty will choose those Feasible, Useful, and Novel projects they are willing to supervise and sponsor.

 Phase 3(Project Prototype Progress Report- Week 4 -5 -6).
 Development and Evaluation of an operational Prototype.
 Faculty will evaluate project progress and assess the feasibility of project completion by the end of the semester.
 Only those projects judged as feasible will be allowed to move forward.
 Those students whose projects do not get selected will be assigned to become testers and project writers of those projects moving forward.

 Phase 4(Pre Final Defense- Week 7, 8, 9, 10) Faculty sponsors will meet alternatively every week with sponsored projects to monitor their progress.
 During week 10 each project will have a pre final defense presentation.
 A subset of the projects will be chosen for a final gala presentation (on week 14) in front of the class and a faculty/industry jury.